PATRICK079/Vehicle-detection-using-HOG-SVM/README.md

 - Confusion matrix
 - Cross-validation accuracy

-These metrics ensure that the model is both **accurate and consistent**—critical in AV perception where mistakes can be costly.
+These metrics ensure that the model is both **accurate and consistent** critical in AV perception where mistakes can be costly.

----

-## Results

-The optimized HOG + SVM model achieved:

-- **Accuracy:** 99%
-- **Precision:** 0.99
-- **Recall:** 0.99
-- **F1-score:** 0.99
-- **Cross-validation:** 98.89%

-These results demonstrate extremely reliable model performance with very low false positives and false negatives.

-This level of performance provides a strong baseline for AV research and classical CV pipelines.

 ---